AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 nested into the declaration scope.
 A declaration is considered as movable into a nested scope if:

-*
-  The declaration does not contain an initialization expression;
+* The declaration does not contain an initialization expression;

-*
-  The declared object is used only in a nested block statement, and this block statement has a declare part;
+* The declared object is used only in a nested block statement, and this block statement has a declare part;

-*
-  the block statement is not enclosed into a loop statement.
+* the block statement is not enclosed into a loop statement.

-This rule has no parameters.

 .. rubric:: Example